GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 Some analysts say the market move is more a timely correction after strong gains in the first quarter of the year, when optimism over the U.S. economy lifted Wall Street stocks to record peaks and boosted European shares to multi-year highs.

 U.S. Treasury bonds gained as the soft economic data and losses in the stock market kept up investors' demand for safe-haven investments.
-The benchmark 10-year U.S. Treasury note was up 3/32, with the yield at 1.6864 percent.
+The benchmark 10-year U.S. Treasury note was up 1/32, the yield at 1.6949 percent.

 COMMODITIES STRUGGLE FOR GROUND